Showing posts with label Personal Reflection. Show all posts

 Regina

-Regina Chouza is an energy healer, angel medium and the author of A Personal Guide to Self-Healing, Cancer & Love and Chakra Healing & Magick.
-Blogging at Diary of a Psychic Healer since 2010, her passion is bringing the qualities of love, joy and empowerment to healing pursuits.
-Read her books to unlock your intuition.
+Regina Chouza is an energy healer, astrologer and author of A Personal Guide to Self-Healing, Cancer & Love and Chakra Healing & Magick.
+She holds a BA in Philosophy from Tufts University; Regina’s passion is bringing self-love, joy and empowerment to healing pursuitsRead her books to awaken your intuition and channel energy healing.
+Available on Amazon.

-Image: canva .com (updated 2025)
+Image: canva com (updated 2025)

 Thursday, December 14, 2023